South Texas Flying Club By-Laws

 - The Club will not disclose Members' personal information to outside parties except as required by law, in the due course of business (such as for insurance purposes), or as necessary in the interest of safety.
 Members are not to disclose the Club roster to outside parties or use the roster for any commercial purpose, with the exception of occasional training related announcements, without prior permission of the Board.

 - Regular: Regular Membership is open to all individuals of good moral character who are responsible and financially able to meet the obligations of the Club, and who profess an interest in aviation.
 Regular Members in good standing are eligible to hold office and to vote on all issues brought before the Membership of the Club.
 Regular Members are entitled to fly aircraft as set forth in Article XIII - Operational Rules and may be amended in Appendix A, consistent with their hours, airmen certificate, medical certificate or BasicMed documentation and in good standing with the Club.
 The Regular Membership deposit is currently $5,000.
 Regular Members will pay the current rate of monthly dues.
 Upon leaving the Club, Members in good standing may sell their Regular Membership for $5000 or whatever the current market will bear.
 The Board retains the right to approve new Regular or Associate Members, and Board approval is required before such said sale.
+PLEASE NOTE: An Alternate Method of Regular STFC Membership is available.
+Please see details in Article IV Initial Fee and Monthly Dues, Item 4.
+Only Regular Members will receive a Birthday Credit of up to 1-hour Hobbs time free within 30-days of their birth date, providing said Regular Member has a minimum of 5-hours Hobbs of billable time within the same billing period.

 - Associate: Associate Membership is open to all Regular Member's spouses who are at a minimum Private Pilot and wish to fly Club aircraft as PIC.
 Associate Members shall be sponsored by a Regular Member who shall be responsible for the flying time and payment of all dues of the Associate Member.
 Spousal Associate Members will pay one-half (1/2) of the current deposit of $5000.
 Associate Members will pay one-half (1/2) of the current rate of monthly dues.
 Associate Members are not eligible to vote on any matter brought before the Club.
 Upon leaving the Club, Associate Members in good standing may sell their Associate membership for $2500 to another potential Associate Member, or whatever the current market will bear.
 The Board retains the right to approve new Associate Members, and Board approval is required before such said sale.